 How to Request a Significant Hardship Exemption

-If you qualify for an exemption, you will need to submit a significant hardship exemption request through the Quality Reporting Communication Support Page between March 1 and June 30, 2013.
-Email and faxes are not accepted.
-You will be asked to provide the following:
+If you qualify for an exemption, you should have submitted a significant hardship exemption request through the Quality Reporting Communication Support Page between March 1 and June 30, 2013.
+Here's what's needed to request an exemption:

 A justification statement describing how the exemption category applies.
 For example, if a physician is requesting the hardship exemption related to narcotics prescribing, the justification must cite the applicable law and state how the law restricts the ability to e-prescribe.
 If a physician is claiming the limited prescribing activity hardship, the justification must provide the number of prescriptions generated.
 This would mean fewer than 100 prescriptions in 2013, which is the requirement to avoid the penalty in 2014.